SubratYeeshu/Interview_Prep/ComputerFundamentals/OOPS/1_Defining_Class_And_Objects.md

 # Defining Class and Objects

+- When a class is defined some memory is allocated to it for designing the layout of class

-- There are three methods to declare objects of class
+## There are three methods to declare objects of class

 ```cpp
 // Method 1 :